 The Opposition Congress today demanded a probe into the state government's recommendation for grant of mining lease (ML) over two bauxite deposits to engineering & construction major Larsen & Toubro (L&T).

-Shares of Larsen & Toubro (L&T) has moved higher by nearly 3% to Rs 1,736 on the National Stock Exchange (NSE), after the company’s construction arm won orders worth Rs 2,674 crore across various business segments.
+Shares of Larsen & Toubro (L&T) moved higher by 2% to Rs 1,692, rebounding 3% from early morning low on the NSE, after the company said its constructions arm has won orders worth Rs 1,099 crore in May 2015.“The power transmission

 With the economy showing signs of revival, engineering major Larsen & Toubro has decided to go slow on its international business by restricting overseas orders to 25 per cent, a top company official has said.

 Larsen & Toubro, one of India's largest engineering and construction firms, on Saturday reported a slower 27% increase in consolidated net profit for the quarter ended March 2015.The company said profit was Rs 2,069 crore, down from Rs 2,840 crore in